 The Search Essentials documentation recommends that site owners focus on creating quality content instead, as these types of pages are rarely useful for people.

 User-generated spam is any type of content posted by users on your website that is considered to be low quality.

 Google recommends that you regularly monitor and delete any such content.

 Examples of user-generated spam include:

-- Links posted on blog comments or forums
+- Low-quality links posted on blog comments or forums

 - Comments unrelated to the topic at hand

 And in case you might be asking yourself, here’s how to optimize WordPress comments.

 Google advises website owners to respect the copyrights of others and refrain from posting any content without permission.